Will the Real Elio Perlman Please Stand Up? — Part Two

 Did he go to the American School in Milan?
 The École Bilingue in Paris?
 I searched for “andré aciman high school.”
 I could find no names for Aciman’s schools pre-college, not even on his Wikipedia page.
 But I did discover that after his family fled Egypt in the mid-60s, they settled not in Milan, as I assumed from the locations in both the novel and the film, nor the surrounding Bergamasque countryside where it was shot, but in Rome.

 At that point, things began to move rapidly from being a mere clutch of coincidences I would have been ill-advised to make a big deal about back in 2017 to a real possibility that the “pure fiction,” as Howard Rosenman would describe it in a later text exchange, was actually a fictionalization of my experience.
-Google summoned a paragraph from November, 2017 on Bustle that taunted me:
+Google summoned a paragraph by Angelica Florio on Bustle from November, 2017 that taunted me:

 “The movie… seems so real that it’d make total sense if Call Me By Your Name is a true story.
 Yet while the young love depicted by actors Armie Hammer and Timothée Chalamet, seems incredibly realistic, the movie is actually based on a fictional book of the same title.”